-In 1996 a Grayslake Illinois subdivision labeled a “conservation community” called Prairie Crossing, was being built.
-A number of new Prairie Crossing residents got together to explore ways they could contribute to the idea of restoring and preserving natural habitats, reminiscent of the natural surroundings that once existed in this northern Illinois region prior to the arrival of settlers in the early and middle 1800’s.
+In 1996 a Grayslake Illinois subdivision labeled a ?conservation community? called Prairie Crossing, was being built.
+A number of new Prairie Crossing residents got together to explore ways they could contribute to the idea of restoring and preserving natural habitats, reminiscent of the natural surroundings that once existed in this northern Illinois region prior to the arrival of settlers in the early and middle 1800?s.

-Some of the residents had heard of Wild Ones national, and after exploring the organization and it’s mission, decided to form a new chapter.
+Some of the residents had heard of Wild Ones national, and after exploring the organization and it?s mission, decided to form a new chapter.
 The group chose a name that would reflect the chapters location at the juncture of two historical ecosystems–one determined by Lake Michigan and the Des Plaines River to the east, the other by the prairies to the west and so the Lake-to-Prairie Chapter of Wild Ones came to be.

-Twenty one years later, the Lake-to-Prairie Wild Ones are running strong.
+Over twenty years later, the Lake-to-Prairie Wild Ones are running strong.
 The chapter brings enthusiastic leadership, interesting and informative programs, great communication, and the Wild Ones mission to preserve biodiversity through environmentally sound landscaping practices to the public.